 "It's true, the dancer isn't to be trusted.
 Don't you know?
 It's a rumour apparently, but that 'flower' is the mark of having a demon's heart," one man whispered quite audibly for the rest to hear.
 In an instant, a thick buzz ran amongst the people.

 "Nonsense!
 A demon's heart?"
 A lady next to the man said with disgust, the man nodded gravely.

 "Aye, it's a phenomenon that ye rarely hear of.
-Only the wors' of the wors' – those folk of grime, filth and sorcery – would sell their souls for the verve of breath.
-There's no trustin' those that go far as tradin' their souls with the devil jus' 'cause they can't accept it when their time comes!"
+Only the wors' of the worst – those folk of grime, filth and sorcery – would sell their souls for the verve of breath.
+There can be no trustin' those that go far as tradin' their souls with the devil.
+Evoke th' Sun!
+Call forth its heat and destruction!
+Witches like tha' need ta be burned to the ground."
 The people watched her shuffle away with peculiar quiet but as her retreating back disappeared around the corner, voices started up again.

 "Doesn't that mean she has the power to curse us as well?"

 "She must have swindled that musician, as well!"
 Another careened.
 "If we don't be careful, we'll become bewitched by her, also."